Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Scaling the Quasi-Probabilistic Inverse For a Higher Number of Qubits

 In other words, performing the local mitigation $q_A(\epsilon)q_B(\epsilon)$ changed the error distribution and brought us to a point where we could effectively apply a joint mitigation operation.

 Notice that in this toy example, we applied the quasi-probabilistic inversions sequentially, but they can easily be compiled into a single operation:

-This is relevant to readout correction of mid-circuit measurements, where the quasi-probability $q_{AB}(\epsilon)$ is used as input for sampling circuits (see section \cref{sec:mcm}).
+This is relevant to readout correction of mid-circuit measurements, where the quasi-probability $q_{AB}(\epsilon)$ is used as input for sampling circuits (see section Sec.~\ref{sec:mcm}).

 Under the light of the toy example, the generalization of the mitigation strategy for larger systems is fairly straightforward.
 Given an error distribution $p_S$ over a set of qubits $S$, subdivide the system into disjoint partitions $S_1, \cdots, S_k$ such that $\bigcup_i S_i = S$ and obtain the marginal error probabilities over those partitions, $p_{S_1}, \cdots, p_{S_k}$.
-The goal is to choose partitioning such that the marginal error probability within every partition is lower than $1/3$.
-From these marginal error distributions, apply quasi-probabilistic corrections according to the method described in \cref{sec:qp}:
+The goal is to choose partitioning such that the marginal error probability within every partition is lower than $1/2$ (or $1/3$ if using first-order inversions).
+From these marginal error distributions, apply quasi-probabilistic corrections according to the method described in Sec.~\ref{sec:qp}:

 $p'_S$ should be closer to the identity.
 Repeat the process for increasingly larger partitions.
-Once the resulting total error quasi-distribution is close enough to the identity (e.g., once $|1-p_\mathbf{0}|<1/3$), use the total distribution to infer the quasi-probabilistic inverse.
+Once the resulting total error quasi-distribution is close enough to the identity (e.g., once $|1-p_{\0}|<1/2$), use the total distribution to infer the quasi-probabilistic inverse.